hacksu/khe-2023/README.md

 - Responding to Tickets
 - ...etc

-Because of this being a monorepo, the API calls are tighly coupled to the API code; allowing full TypeScript intellisense and validation.
+Because of this being a monorepo, the API calls are tighly coupled to the Server API code; allowing full TypeScript intellisense and validation.

 ### The Website *(library)*